openhab/openhab-docs/configuration/items.md

 #### Text File Linking

 You may also link an Item with a Channel using the `.items` file located in the `$OPENHAB_CONFIG/items/` folder.
-Information about available Channels and options can be found in the Binding readme or discovered via Paper UI.
+Information about available Channels and options can be found in the Binding readme or discovered via UI.

 In UI select a Thing to learn about Channels it supports.